She2016/test-node-saint-quentin/README.md

   > node start

 6. Open the browser on `http://localhost:3000/` thats it!
+The port number can be modified from the file `bin/www`.

 ## Technologies used
 1. [Node.js](https://nodejs.org/en/)